baileyferrari/TC25_VHOT_Manual/README.md

 1. In the green banner at the top of the screen, click **Go to Workbook**
 2. Click to open the **Sales Overview** dashboard.

-3. Try it out!
+3. Let's interact and drill down!
-   - Click the **“John Demby”** rectangle in the treemap.
+   - Click **“John Demby”** within the treemap.
    - Watch the bottom chart update to show **John’s top 10 accounts**.
    - Hover over the stacked bars — you’ll see insights like:
      - “John has over $4.5M with Displaytech in the Qualification stage.”
+     - Thanks to the viz and tooltip, we can also see individual opp names and amounts!

 <br>